 - Home schooling and play (327 KB) - case study - Little Owls Childcare and Oaklands Nursery School on impact of families and wellbeing

-If any setting temporally closes or re-opens, we politely ask if you can keep us up to date and complete and relevant surveys that we send out, this will help us map what is happening in each area.
+If any setting temporally closes or re-opens, we politely ask if you can keep us up to date and complete and relevant surveys that we send out.

-Settings who close and need to signpost keyworkers looking for childcare, or any setting requires support in re-opening, please email our Early Education and Childcare Team and our team will assist where possible.
+Settings who close and need to signpost keyworkers looking for childcare please email our Early Education and Childcare Team and we will assist.

 DfE coronavirus contacts